 Thereafter the District Governor Elect shall appoint one third of the members for three years to fi ll in the vacancy created by the outgoing members.

 4.050.
 From amongst the members as described in section 4.040.
 District Governor Elect shall appoint a Chairperson of the committee for his/her year of service.

 4.060.
-Every year the committee should be appointed by 30th April.
-The committees shall submit their plans of action to the District Governor-Elect 15 days before the District Training Assembly where s/he shall unfold the plans for his/her year.
+Every year the committees should be appointed by 30th April.
+The committees shall submit their plans of action to the District Governor Elect 15 days before the District Training Assembly where s/he shall unfold the plans for his/her year.

 4.070.
-The District Rotaract Representative (DRR) shall be a member of the District Rotaract Sub-committee during the tenure of office.
-The District Rotaract Sub-committee shall be represented by an equal number of Rotarians and Rotaractors, the DRR as its Co-chair.
+The District Rotaract Representative (DRR) shall be a member of the District Rotaract Sub-committee during the tenure of offi ce.
+The District Rotaract Sub-committee shall be represented by equal number of Rotarians and Rotaractors, the DRR as its Co-chair.

+4.080.
+The Governor Elect shall not appoint a person in any of the District positions who has given a serious consideration to submitting his/her name as a candidate for District Governor Nominee (DGN) in his/her year as Governor or the Governor shall immediately terminate from his/her position once he/she becomes a candidate for DGN.

 4.090.
-The Governor-Elect shall not appoint a person in any of the District positions who have given serious consideration to submitting his/her name as a candidate for District Governor Nominee (DGN) in his/her year as Governor or the Governor shall immediately terminate from his/her position once he/she becomes a candidate for DGN.

-4.100.
-A Rotarian who has not served as a President of the club for a full term shall not be eligible for appointment in any of the District level positions.
+A Rotarian who has not served as a President of the club for a full term shall not be eligible for appointment in any of the District Committee Chair positions.

 Article 5 Rotaract

 5.030.
-Rotary Clubs are encouraged to help Rotaract activities but are not obliged to provide funds for their projects.
-Rotaract Clubs should not solicit funds from Rotary Clubs or Rotaract Clubs without the permission of the Rotary club president at the local level and without the permission of the District Governor at the district level.
+Rotary Clubs are encouraged to help Rotaract activities, but are not obliged to provide funds for their projects.
+Rotaract Clubs should not solicit funds from Rotary Clubs or Rotaract Clubs without the permission of the Rotary Club president at local level, and without the permission of the District Governor at the district level.